Tips & Tricks

 What is the assessment process at Russell McVeagh?

-The assessment process consists of two parts – a short online video interview for us to get to know you better and online testing to assess your likely strengths, potential areas for development and working style.
+The process consists of two parts – a short online video interview for us to get to know you better and online testing to assess your likely strengths, potential areas for development and working style.

 What does the video interview involve?